timandy/routine/README.md

 Under normal circumstances, `Goid()` first tries to obtain it directly through `go_tls`.
 This operation has extremely high performance and the time-consuming is usually only one-fifth of `rand.Int()`.

 If an error such as version incompatibility occurs, `Goid()` will try to downgrade, that is, parse it from the `runtime.Stack` information.
 At this time, the performance will drop sharply by about a thousand times, but it can ensure that the function is normally available.

-## `AllGoids() []int64`

-Get the `goid` of all active `goroutine` of the current process.
-Addition of new `goid` during execution, which may be missed.

-In `go 1.12` and older versions, `AllGoids()` will try to parse and get all the coroutine information from the `runtime.Stack` information, but this operation is very inefficient, and it is not recommended using it in high-frequency logic. .

-In versions after `go 1.13`, `AllGoids()` will directly read the global coroutine pool information of `runtime` through `native`, which has greatly improved performance, but considering the production environment There may be tens of thousands or millions of coroutines, so it is still not recommended using it at high frequencies.

-## `ForeachGoid(fun func(goid int64))`

-Execute the specified function for the `goid` of all active `goroutine`s in the current process.
-Addition of new `goid` during execution, which may be missed.

-The way to get `goids` is the same as `AllGoids() []int64`.

 ## `NewThreadLocal() ThreadLocal`